 Capital Projects

-Malatse Bridge – High water did prevent toe start of this project.
-However, we have the material and Nigel Adcock is doing a large amount of off-site work for this.
+Malatse Bridge – High water prevented the start of this project.
+However, we have the material and Nigel Adcock is doing a large amount of off-site work on this.

-Ruighoek and Rathlogo are still in need of attention- We await water levels to subside.
+Ruighoek and Rathlogo are still in need of attention- We will wait for water levels to subside.

-Thanks to all that have contributed.
+Thanks to all who have contributed.
 Looking forward to big projects in the new year.

 9. CONSTITUTIONAL AMENDMENTS